fabian7593/Tenshi/README.md

 - **Testing:** Create testing environment, for Unit Test all endpoints.
 - **DevOps:** Create Devops Docker File and publish.
 - **Documentation:** Create Postman Endpoints Documentation.
+- **Videos:** Create some explanation video tutorials for explain how to use tenshi version 1.0.9

 <br><br><br>